huysuh/HuysBotta/README.md

 HuysBotta is a Bot for the Hypixel Pit coded in Mineflayer.js!

 Current Features:
-hard bot, limbo command, type anything with 'run <msg>', dead lobby finder, proxy support
+hard bot, limbo command, dead lobby finder, proxy support